 - A woman who has made significant impacts on the University or the broader community and shows great promise for future impacts

 Notable UT Woman award

 The Commission for Women recognized its first Notable UT Woman in 1995 after a suggestion from then University Historian Dr. Milton Klein that recommended that outstanding women connected with the University be honored on an annual basis.

-In the past the award has recognized women from four rotating categories: administrator, alumnae, faculty, and staff.
-This year the Commission recognizes a UT administrator member.
+The award has recognized women from four rotating categories: administrator, alumnae, faculty, and staff.

 - A woman who is a pioneer or groundbreaker—the first to achieve something noteworthy.